Yes. Knix Underwear are Toxic Chemical Free

-The thing that we’re most proud of at Knix is that women trust us with their bodies.
+The thing that we’re most proud of at Knix is that people trust us with their bodies.
 They trust us to photograph them, they trust us to share their stories, and above all— they trust us to make intimates that are safe, non-toxic and chemical free.

-Last week, a necessary spotlight was cast towards exactly what goes into making period underwear.
+Recently, a necessary spotlight was cast towards exactly what goes into making period underwear.
 What makes them leakproof?
 What materials are used?
 Are these fabrics safe?
 In short: What exactly am I putting near my vagina?

 What are PFAS?

 PFAS (polyfluoroalkyl substances) are a large family of synthetic chemicals that are commonly used as a stain or water repellent.
 The two most common are PFOA (perfluorooctanoic acid) and PFOS (perfluorooctane sulfonate).
 You might have heard about them in the news lately, as recent studies have revealed them to have negative effects on your health and the environment.
 They’re harmful because they can’t be broken down — which could be especially dangerous if they’re added to underwear, coming in direct contact with an extra sensitive area of your body.

 At Knix, we put a lot of care into crafting great products and a lot of thought towards creating underwear that’s both safe and effective.
 We’ve been intentional about avoiding stain repellents and fabric treatments (these same repellents are often used on carpets or industrial machines— yikes!).
 For starters, our Leakproof Underwear materials and technology are manufactured in Italy.
 Not only are they manufactured here because of the higher quality, but also because the European Union has a substance restriction on toxic PFAS chemicals.